AetherLinkApp/aetherlink-docs/docs/faq.md

 Frequently Asked Questions

-Q1: What is AetherLink OS?
+Q1: What is AetherLink?
-AetherLink OS is a decentralized operating layer for private crypto payments, enabling instant offline-first transactions.
+AetherLink is a decentralized operating layer for private crypto payments, enabling instant offline-first transactions.

 Q2: How is it different from other privacy coins?
 Unlike traditional privacy coins, AetherLink focuses on real-world usability — tap-to-pay, offline transactions, and a verifiable consensus layer.